esallychang/BIOF521_Spring2022/_episodes/05-RNAseq_Counting_Reads.md

 exercises: 30
 objectives:
 - "Learn how RNA-seq reads are converted into counts"
+- Learn different metrics for troubleshooting RNAseq expression data
-- "Create a Galaxy Workflow that converts RNA-seq reads into counts"
+- "Utilize an imported Galaxy Workflow that performs QC on the mapped read data and counts"
 keypoints:
 - In RNA-seq, reads (FASTQs) are mapped to a reference genome with a spliced aligner (e.g HISAT2, STAR)
 - The aligned reads (BAMs) can then be converted to counts